 - Slide cotter pin through holes on side of holder and crayon.

 - With needle nose pliers, bend end of cotter pin to lock in place.
-Or use plastic push pins on each side of the crayon to hold it in place.

 - The shade of the marks on wool my not exactly match the crayon color.
 See examples (on wool) above.